 Rachel Sedman is a multi-disciplinary artist working across the mediums of photographic processes, sound recording and performance.
 She is interested in how we listen, where our perceptions of sound arise and how this influences our present experience.
-Rachel graduated from MA Creative Practice at Leeds Arts University in 2018 and is the resident of the 2019 Leeds Arts University and East Street Arts Patrick Studios Residency.
-Her commission Sounds of Winter for the National Trust at Beningbrough Hall, York runs until March 2019.
+Rachel graduated from MA Creative Practice at Leeds Arts University in 2018 and was the 2019 resident at Leeds Arts University and East Street Arts Patrick Studios Residency.
+Her National Trust commission Sounds of Winter was exhibited at Beningbrough Hall, York in 2019.

 Could you tell us a little about your practice?

 I work in a multi-disciplinary way yet the core and basis of my practice is the use of sound.
 I began researching sound and perception during my MA in Creative Practice and subsequently have produced sound installations, soundtracks to dance performance and sound alongside visual imagery.
 My core thinking explores how we listen, what we hear and how our perceptions influence our present experience.
 I explore how sound can be visualised and felt in an embodied sense.
 I’ve been drawn to the use of sound for many years due to its power to move us in ways beyond the purely visual.
 It has a fluidity and sculptural quality which is experiential and evocative.